-To configure the call duration for an H.323 call, use the call-duration-limit command in parameters configuration mode, which is accessible from policy-map configuration mode.
+To configure the call duration for an H.323 call, use the call-duration-limit command in parameters configuration mode.
 To disable this feature, use the no form of this command.

 call-duration-limit hh:mm:ss

 no call-duration-limit hh:mm:ss